bethanybclements/bethanybclements.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Bethany (she/her)!
-I am a first-year doctoral student at NYU Steinhardt in the [Communication Sciences and Disorders](https://steinhardt.nyu.edu/departments/communicative-sciences-and-disorders) program.
+I am a first-year doctoral student at NYU Steinhardt in the [Communicative Sciences and Disorders](https://steinhardt.nyu.edu/departments/communicative-sciences-and-disorders) program.
 I work with [Si On Yoon](https://steinhardt.nyu.edu/people/si-yoon) in the [CoMM Lab](https://wp.nyu.edu/commlab/), studying the intersection between language and memory.